polar-app/polar-app/_posts/2019-05-25-13-lucky-tips-for-using-anki-and-spaced-repetition-2019.md

 No. It would burn in your mind.
 You'd remember this image for a decade.

-Do this for your facts.
+Do this for your anki cards you're trying to remember.

 Let's say you met a guy and his name is "Mark Nun".

+(I just made this up btw.
+If your name is Mark Nun we don't know each other!)

 Picture this guy as an actual nun wearing a nun's uniform.